mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 2. Application software MAY recognize localhost names as special, or MAY pass them to name resolution APIs as they would for other domain names.

+    If application software wishes to make security decisions based upon the assumption that localhost names resolve to loopback addresses (e.g. if it wishes to ensure that a context meets the requirements laid out in
+    {{SECURE-CONTEXTS}}), then it SHOULD avoid relying upon name resolution APIs, instead performing the resolution itself.
+If such software chooses to rely on name resolution APIs, it MUST verify that the resulting IP address is a loopback address before making a decision about its security properties.

-    Application software MUST NOT use a searchlist to resolve a localhost name.
-    That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as `subdomain.localhost.example.com`.
+    In any event, application software MUST NOT use a searchlist to resolve a localhost name.
+That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as
+    `subdomain.localhost.example.com`.

 3. Name resolution APIs and libraries MUST recognize localhost names as special, and MUST always return an appropriate IP loopback address for IPv4 and IPv6 address queries and negative responses for all other query types.
-Name resolution APIs MUST NOT send queries for localhost names to their configured caching DNS server(s).
+Name resolution APIs MUST NOT send queries for localhost names to their configured recursive DNS server(s).

-    Name resolution APIs and libraries MUST NOT use a searchlist to resolve a localhost name.
+    As for application software, name resolution APIs and libraries MUST NOT use a searchlist to resolve a localhost name.

 4. (Caching) recursive DNS servers MUST respond to queries for localhost names with NXDOMAIN.